 Forex traders of all stripes will tell you that they prefer this indicator or that one.
 They will make their pitch as to why their specific preferred indicator is the one that you should pay the most attention to.
 However, you know that the reality is that a lot of different types of indicators are valuable in Forex trading, and it really comes down to using the indicators that you have available to make the most of your trading.
 You have to combine them in ways that make sense to you in order to formulate a strategy that will work.
+One way traders combine tools is to use Fibonacci retracement with support and resistance.

-When you overlay the Fibonacci retracement tool over an active chart showing the current movement of a given currency pair, you will quickly see how the pair has performed on the time scale that you have set up for it.
+When you overlay the Fibonacci retracement tool over an active chart showing the current movement of a given currency pair, you will quickly see how the pair have performed on the time scale that you have set up for it.
 More importantly, you can see where there might be some potential resistance or support levels.

 If the latest candlesticks on the currency pair are touching one of the support or resistance levels as shown on the Fibonacci tool that you have laid out, then it might be time to place a trade that reacts to that data.